Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 2. Use an Interactive Attraction to Create Curiosity

-People are much more likely to stop when there is something happening.
+one reason interactive experiences can be so effective at trade shows is that people are much more likely to stop when there is something happening.

 3. Give Attendees a Clear Reason to Stop